Last Updated on December 15, 2020

-Visit Your Doctor
+Check in with Your Doctor

 Of course, you should be in good physical condition to make the trek.
 Also, a disclaimer: I am not a medical professional, only a fellow traveler who survived the trek and lived to blog about it!

-When to Start Your Inca Trail Training Plan
+When to Start Training for Machu Picchu

 For reference, my baseline physical activity before the trek was on the “below-average” side.
-I was in my (later!)
-30’s and went to a serious yoga class twice a week and the gym occasionally.
+I was in my (later) 30’s and went to a serious yoga class twice a week and the gym occasionally.
 But I’ve got a desk job, and I’ve never been an athletic person.
-My sister Holly is an army doctor, which means she has to pass physical testing periodically so she’s in much better shape.
+My sister is an army doctor, which means she has to pass physical testing periodically so she’s in much better shape.
 However, she didn’t have as much time to train because she was in the middle of her residency.
 We both faced similar struggles with being at altitude, although she fared a bit better.

 Altitude sickness is no joke, and it doesn’t mean that you’re weak.
 It can affect people of all fitness levels and ages.
 It has to do with your body not being able to process enough oxygen from the air at the higher altitude and resulting pressure.
-It’s also something you shouldn’t push through if it gets serious.

 Symptoms include headache, fatigue, stomach illness, dizziness, sleep disturbance, skin discoloration, and swelling of the hands, feet or face.
-If you feel unwell during the trek, notify your guides and monitor your symptoms carefully.
+These symptoms can progress, so if you feel unwell during the trek, notify your guides and monitor your symptoms carefully.